-What are the basic safe gun handling rules?
+What are the basic gun handling rules?
 What do you need to know in order to prevent accidents?

 If you recently purchased your first gun, or you’re thinking about doing so, you have to learn basic gun safety.
-As a concealed carrier, it’s your responsibility to understand the federal, state, and local laws pertaining to carrying and handling firearms.
+As a carrier, it’s your responsibility to understand the federal, state, and local laws pertaining to carrying and handling firearms.

-There are many components involved in safe gun handling.
+There are many components involved in proper gun handling.
 From shooting properly, to choosing the right holster, to maintaining and storing your gun well.
 If you’re a first time gun owner, which component should you focus on first?

 When you’re learning how to handle a handgun safely, it’s imperative that you first know the 4 basic rules of gun safety.

 Accidents happen when people rely on their memory and assume that their gun is unloaded.
 As a human you won’t always remember everything perfectly, so it’s vital that you always act as if the gun was loaded, even if you “know” it’s not.
-Always keep your finger off the trigger and pull back the slide to ensure a bullet’s not in the
+Always keep your finger off the trigger and pull back the slide to ensure a bullet’s not in the chamber.

 - Treat all guns as if they are loaded